Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/overview.md

 ---
-description: Shimmer Stronghold is a secure software implementation with the sole purpose of isolating digital secrets from exposure to hackers and accidental leaks.
+description: IOTA Stronghold is a secure software implementation with the sole purpose of isolating digital secrets from exposure to hackers and accidental leaks.
 image: /img/logo/Stronghold_icon.png
 keywords:
 - rust